-U.S. health care spending has risen at historically low rates recently, but is expected to pick up
+U.S. health care spending per capita has risen at historically low rates recently, but is expected to pick up

 Growth in prescription spending had slowed, but increased rapidly in 2014 and 2015

 New specialty drugs are having an upward effect on spending, according to CMS, echoing other analyses by PwC, Express Scripts and IMS Health.
-In 2014, pharmaceutical spending is grew 11.4% on a per capita basis, driven in part by a surge in spending on Sovaldi and other specialty drugs, but analysis of CMS projections suggests growth in per capita drug spending will decelerate to 6.8% in 2015 and 5.9% in 2024.
+In 2015, pharmaceutical spending is grew 8% on a per capita basis, but analysis of CMS projections suggests growth in per capita drug spending will decelerate to 5.3% in 2016 and 5.9% in 2025.

-The insurance coverage gains in 2014, and to a lesser extent in 2015, have given more people access to health care, which is likely increasing overall spending.
-Although total health spending picked up in 2014, per capita out-of-pocket costs grew slowly in 2014, as more people gained coverage under the ACA.
+The insurance coverage gains since 2015 have given more people access to health care, which is likely increasing overall spending.

 What may seem to be small differences in growth rates are very meaningful over time.
-Per capita expenditures are projected to grow from $10,125 in 2015 to $15,618 in 2024, which is an average annual growth rate of about 5 percent.
-If growth rates were 1 percentage point lower each year over that same period, per capita spending would be $1,290 lower than expected.
-If growth rates were 1 percentage point higher each year, spending would rise to $17,010 per person in 2024, which would increase total health spending by nearly $500 billion in 2024 alone and by about $2.5 trillion in the 9-year period.
+Per capita expenditures are projected to grow from $10,345 in 2016 to $16,032 in 2025, which is an average annual growth rate of 5 percent.
+If growth rates were 1 percentage point lower each year over that same period, per capita spending would be $1,323 lower than expected.
+If growth rates were 1 percentage point higher each year, spending would rise to $17,460 per person in 2025, which would increase total health spending by nearly $500 billion in 2025 alone and by about $2 trillion in the 9-year period.

 Longer-run trends are harder to predict, and this is particularly true in a time when the health system is changing rapidly.
 When CMS published the 2005 baseline projections (in 2006), health spending was then expected to reach more than $3.5 trillion by 2013 and over $4 trillion by 2015.
-Actual health spending has been much lower, at $2.9 trillion in 2013, and is now expected to reach $3.2 trillion by the end of 2015.
-Part of that difference was likely due to policy changes in the Affordable Care Act, which was not anticipated in 2006.
+Actual health spending has been much lower, at $2.9 trillion in 2013, and was $3.2 trillion in 2015.